brianyamasaki/get-that-job/docs/src/index.md

 ---

 ## Start From the Beginning
 We are presenting this in a step by step manner ideal for an applicant to show their best face and have the absolute best chance of landing the job.
-[Start at the beginning](/prepare-in-advance)
+[Learn step by step how to Get That Job](/prepare-in-advance)

 ## Jump to What You Need Right Now
 In these modern, Internet times, people want information about what they need right now.
 If you only have a day or two to apply to a job and need tips on submitting your resume itself, by all means just jump to the section on Resumes, especially if the job doesn't allow you to send in a cover letter (pretty common, actually).